PantherXOS/wiki.pantherx.org/Installation-guide.md

 #### (2) Albert

-Albert is an incredibly useful utility that not only helps you launch apps, but does calculations, plays music - really whatever you want.
+You will be promted to setup Albert; it's an incredibly useful utility that not only helps you launch apps, but does calculations, plays music - really whatever you want.

 #### (3) PantherX Hub